Skin & hair color

 INTERCULTURAL EXPERIENCES AND HOW THEY CAN LEAD TO PARENT-EDUCATOR PARTNERSHIP CHALLENGES

-Those children used to being surrounded by people with similar appearances can be overwhelmed by the large amount of diversity resulting in obvious signs of distress.
+Those children who are used to people with similar appearances can be overwhelmed by the large amount of diversity resulting in obvious signs of distress.
 It is important to observe how the children are reacting to their new environment.
 In the case that the group educators are quite different in their appearance, the child might seek out or withdraw from a certain educator or situation depending on the level of comfort.
 Insecurity can come from the question of whether or not a different appearance will result in a different reaction.